Le feste di Pablo

 "Le feste di Pablo" is a song by Italian singer Cara.
 It was written by Cara, Dargen D'Amico, Davide Simonetta, Paolo Antonacci, and produced by Simonetta and Sixpm.

-The song was released as Cara's single on 13 March 2020.
+The song was originally released as Cara's solo single on 13 March 2020.
 A new version with rapper Fedez was released on 10 April 2020, peaking at number one on the FIMI singles chart.
 "Le feste di Pablo" was certified platinum in Italy.
 It was later included in Cara's debut EP 99.